Rocket-like dynamics of ferrimagnetic domain walls in graded materials

 where $m_{\mathrm{f}}(t) = J^2/(2 \Delta \mathcal{K}_y(t))$ is the effective mass of the domain wall and $\Delta = \sqrt{A_{ex}/K}$ is its width.
 The azimuthal angle $\phi \propto m_{\mathrm{f}}(t)\dot{q}$ plays the role of momentum.
 Hence, as the ferromagnetic domain wall approaches the Bloch configuration, $\phi \rightarrow \pi/2$, its momentum increases.
 Conversely, a Néel domain wall ($\phi = 0$) has zero momentum.
-The third term in Eq.~\ref{mFerro} acts as an effective accelerating force if the domain wall loses its mass in time, analogously to a rocket gaining thrust through mass variation \cite{tsiolkovsky1954reactive}.
+The term with $\dot{m}_f$ in Eq.~\ref{mFerro} describes an accelerating force if the domain wall loses its mass in time, analogously to a rocket gaining thrust through mass variation \cite{tsiolkovsky1954reactive}.
 The role of $\mathcal{K}_y(t)$ can be equivalently played by Dzyaloshinskii–Moriya interaction (DMI), or azimuthal Zeeman magnetic field.
 However, a time-varying Zeeman field, DMI or transverse shape anisotropy is experimentally challenging.

-We therefore introduce a spatially non-uniform system, with space-dependent ferromagnetic exchange interaction $A_{ex}(x)$, easy-axis anisotropy $K (x)$, saturation magnetization $M_s (x)$, and transverse shape anisotropy $\mathcal{K}_y (x)$.
+We therefore introduce a spatially non-uniform system, with space-dependent ferromagnetic exchange interaction $A_{ex}(x)$, easy-axis anisotropy $K(x)$, saturation magnetization $M_s(x)$, and transverse shape anisotropy $\mathcal{K}_y(x)$.
 We assume these parameters to vary smoothly in space over a length scale much larger than the domain wall width, ensuring that the domain wall shape remains undistorted.
 Under this assumption, the explicit $x$-dependence can be replaced by a dependence on the collective coordinate $q$, meaning that all parameters change as functions of the domain wall position.
 Consequently, the rocket term $-\dot{m}_{\mathrm{f}}(t)\dot{q}$ of Eq.~\ref{mFerro} becomes $- m'_{\mathrm{f}}(q)\dot{q}^2$, where $m_{\mathrm{f}}(q)$ depends on time only implicitly through the domain wall position $q(t)$.
 This extra force is proportional to the wall mass gradient and the square of the velocity, hence becoming important at high velocities, which are limited in ferromagnets by the Walker breakdown.